schmidtdominik/Rainbow/README.md

 pip install wandb gym[atari] imageio moviepy torchsummary tqdm rich procgen gym-retro torch stable_baselines3
 ```

-If you intend to use `gym` Atari games you will need to install these separately, e.g. by running:
+If you intend to use `gym` Atari games, you will need to install these separately, e.g., by running:

 ```
 wget http://www.atarimania.com/roms/Roms.rar